What are tonic clonic seizures?

 What is a tonic clonic seizure?

-A tonic clonic seizure happens when unusual electrical activity happens in your brain.
-The electrical activity usually starts all over the brain at once, although it may begin at one point and spread from there.
-Tonic clonic seizures make your muscles tense up, which causes you to fall over if you are standing and your body, legs and arms will then jerk uncontrollably.
-People who have tonic clonic seizures are unconscious during the seizure itself and it may take you some time to recover after the seizure has ended.
+The ‘tonic’ phase of the seizures make people’s muscles tense up, which may cause them to fall over if they are standing.
+Their bodies, legs and arms then jerk uncontrollably - this is known as the ‘clonic’ phase, where their muscles rapidly contract.
+People who have tonic-clonic seizures are unconscious during the seizure itself and it may take them some time to recover after the seizure has ended.

 Tonic clonic seizure symptoms